yeseen/CarND-LaneLines-P1/README.md

 Finally, to draw the line, I solved for the x positions of the intersection of the calculated line with the bottom border of the image (imshape[0]) and with the line y= y\_min the upper end of the detected line that is closest to the top (and smallest y).

+Please refer to the jupyter notebook P1.ipynb for the full script.
+Note that I haven't uploaded the source images and videos so running the cells on the notebook again would not work.

-### 2. Shortcomings with the pipeline described in 1.
+### 2. Shortcomings of the pipeline described in 1.

-As I tried the above pipeline on the challenge video, I discovered that the lines detected where hectic because they were detecting edges in the asphalt.
+As I tried the above pipeline on the challenge video, I discovered that the lines detected were eclectic because they were detecting edges in the asphalt.
 These edges are the edges between area of darker and lighter grey color probably due to the way the road was paved.
 Trees and shadows created more edges that confused the pipeline too.
 Please refer to the Jupyter notebook for the example video.

 ### 3. Improvements to your pipeline